fl4p/influxdb-udp-relay/README.md

 If `host` is not specified it falls back to "homeassistant.local"

-You can add additinional remote / cloud servers through the options array `additional_servers`.
+You can add additional remote / cloud servers through the add-on options array `additional_servers`.
 ```
 additional_servers:
   - host: "example.com"